trunk-io/docs/flaky-tests/buildkite-quickstart.md

 # Buildkite Quickstart

+### Getting Started

-You can use the analytics test uploader binary to upload test your test results.
+You can use the analytics test uploader within your Buildkite workflows to upload test your test results.

 {% hint style="info" %}
 The trunk analytics test uploader currently only supports Linux x64.
 If you have another use case, please get in touch with support at [https://slack.trunk.io](https://slack.trunk.io).